I

 Adoption

-% of users who complete the feature funnel within their first 30 days
+% of activated users who complete the feature funnel

 50%